The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Methods

 \subsection{The 12.5-year Data Set}

 We analyzed the NANOGrav 12.5-year data set, originally published as \citet{12p5_narrow, 12p5_wide}, which consists of times-of-arrival (TOAs) and timing models from 47 pulsars.
 Two versions of the data set were created from the original observations, taken between 2004 and 2017, using independent analyses.
 Here, we make use of the narrowband version of the data set \citep{12p5_narrow}.
 This adds 2 pulsars and 1.5 years of observations over the previous 11-year data set.
 For GW analyses, we require the pulsars to have a timing baseline of at least 3 years; therefore, we use only 45 of the 47 pulsars included in the full data set.
 However, the 11-year data set included only 34 pulsars that could be used in GW analyses, so this addition, which includes a factor of $\sim1.5$ increase in the number of pulse TOAs, represents a significant addition of data, increasing our sensitivity.
 It is important to note that the 12.5-year data set is not merely an addition of TOAs to previous releases, but a full re-analysis with an updated pipeline, described in detail in \citet{12p5_narrow}.
 Thus, our search also benefited from improved timing precision for pulsars shared with previous data sets.
+However, it is important to note that this reprocessing resulted in new values being measured for each pulsar's noise parameters.